-Sheila Rehearses her Piano Concerto with Alexander Paley
+Sheila rehearses for the Carnegie Hall premiere of her Piano Concerto with Alexander Paley

 Sheila Silver is an important and vital voice in American music today.
+Her compositions have been commissioned and performed by numerous orchestras, ensembles, and soloists throughout the world.
 She has written in a wide range of mediums: from solo instrumental works to large orchestral works; from opera to feature film scores.
 Her musical language is a unique synthesis of the tonal and atonal worlds, coupled with a rhythmic complexity which is both masterful and compelling.
 Again and again, audiences and critics praise her music as powerful and emotionally charged, accessible, and masterfully conceived.
 “Only a few composers in any generation enliven the art form with their musical language and herald new directions in music.
 Sheila Silver is such a visionary.”
-(Wetterauer Zeitung, Germany)
+(Wetterauer Zeitung)

-Her honors include: a 2013 Guggenheim Fellowship, numerous Opera America awards for the development of A Thousand Splendid Suns, the Sackler Prize in Music Composition for Opera, for The Wooden Sword; Bunting Institute Fellowship; the Rome Prize; the American Academy and Institute of Arts and Letters Composer Award; NEA awards, twice winner of the ISCM National Composers Competition; and awards and commissions from the Rockefeller Foundation (Bellagio Residency), the Camargo Foundation, the MacDowell Colony, New York State Council of the Arts, the Barlow Foundation, the Paul Fromm Foundation, the National Endowment for the Arts, and the Cary Trust.
+Her honors include: a 2013 Guggenheim Fellowship, numerous Opera America awards for the development of A Thousand Splendid Suns, the Sackler Prize in Music Composition for Opera for The Wooden Sword; Bunting Institute Fellowship; the Rome Prize; the American Academy and Institute of Arts and Letters Composer Award; NEA awards, twice winner of the ISCM National Composers Competition; and awards and commissions from the Rockefeller Foundation (Bellagio Residency), the Camargo Foundation, the MacDowell Colony, New York State Council of the Arts, the Barlow Foundation, the Paul Fromm Foundation, the National Endowment for the Arts, and the Cary Trust.

 Being in Life, a 2018 Paul Fromm Commission for horn/Alphorn, string orchestra, and 5 Tibetan singing bowls, composed for Ann Ellsworth and the Northwest Philharmonia, has been arranged for horn trio plus optional bowls.
 The quartet version was recently premiered as part of Stony Brook Premieres series by Ellsworth with Phil Setzer (violin), Miki Aoki (piano), and John Ling (Tibetan bowls.)

-Silver was the Elliot Carter Resident Composer at the American Academy in Rome in Spring 2020, where she worked on a new piece,If Trees Could Talk for 4 female singers, piano, Tibetan bowls, and video projections.
+Silver was the Elliot Carter Resident Composer at the American Academy in Rome in Spring 2020, where she worked on If Trees Could Talk for 4 female singers, piano, Tibetan bowls, and video projections.
 It was premiered at Songfest 2022.

-Silver composed the film score for Who the Hell is Bobby Roos? –a feature film which was awarded the New American Cinema Award at the Seattle International Film Festival, 2002.
-She created the score forSymbiotic EarthHow Lynn Margulis rocked the boat and started a scientific revolution,released in 2018 and being screened internationally.
-A new film score for the documentaryRegenerating Life,;
+Silver composed the film score for indie feature Who the Hell is Bobby Roos? – awarded the New American Cinema Award at the Seattle International Film Festival, 2002 and more recently the scores for Symbiotic Earth: How Lynn Margulis rocked the boat and started a scientific revolution, (2018) and Regenerating Life; How to cool the planet, feed the world, and live happy ever after (2024).

 Sheila Silver has written in a wide range of mediums, from solo instrumental to large orchestral works, from opera to feature film scores.
 “Only a few composers in any generation enliven the art form with their musical language and herald new directions in music.
 Sheila Silver is such a visionary.”
 (Wetterauer Zeitung, Germany)